reginacrabbe/Bank-Mortgage-Calculator/README.md

 # Technologies Used

-The project is implemented using Python programming language.
+The project is implemented using Python programming language and jupyter notebook.

 # Features